 \section{Abstract}

-The LHC data on elliptic flow correlations at low and high $p_T$ from \PbPb collisions at $\sqrtsnn = 5.02$~TeV are analyzed and interpreted in the framework of the \hydjet model.
+Data from the Large Hadron Collider on elliptic flow correlations at low and high $p_T$ from \PbPb collisions at $\sqrtsnn = 5.02$~TeV are analyzed and interpreted in the framework of the \hydjet model.
 This model allows us to describe simultaneously the region of both low and high transverse momenta and, therefore, to reproduce the experimentally observed nontrivial centrality dependence of elliptic flow correlations.
 The origin of the correlations between low and high-\pT flow components in peripheral lead-lead collisions is traced to correlations of particles in jets.